CamelBruh/Motorsport-Session-Countdown/README.md

-# 🏁 Motorsport Session Countdown Timer
+# 🏁 Motorsport Session Countdown Timer - Local Web Server Version

 A fully local, browser-based countdown manager for motorsport sessions and events such as Practice, Qualifying, and Races.
 Configure, track, and display live countdowns with smart visuals, dark mode, and automatic transitions.